Millikin i2i start-ups bring big business ideas to forefront

 "What excites me about this event is that this is where learning meets inspiration," said Schenkel.
 "Students aren't just learning about facts; they're learning how to conduct a method and how to use it meaningfully.
 Starting a business is a process, it goes through stages, and the way you make choices at each stage is important, and that's the idea that drives performance-based learning."

-The four student-run businesses that presented on Demo Day were Alpha Moving Assistance LLC, BluePoint Connections, Inc., C2E Fuels and Locked Up Escape Rooms LLC.
+The four student-run business ventures that presented on Demo Day were Alpha Moving Assistance LLC, BluePoint Connections, Inc., C2E Fuels and Locked Up Escape Rooms LLC.

 Locked Up is an Escape Room that provides a unique experience for people to make memories with others while delivering affordable and changing experiences for the local community.
 The business is co-owned by sophomore entrepreneurship majors Zach McReynolds, of Peoria, Ill., and Mary Callaghan, of Chicago.
 The company opened an Alice in Wonderland-themed Escape Room for people to experience during Demo Day.